arokettu/php-uuid/docs/factories.rst

 Sequences
 =========

+Sequences are designed to be used in a case where you need a lot of UUIDs in a single process.
-UUIDv7 and ULID can create monotonic sequences for IDs created in the same millisecond if you need.
+Sequences for UUIDv1, v6, v7, and ULID also enforce extra monotonicity for IDs created in the same millisecond/microsecond.
+There are no sequences for UUIDv3 and UUIDv5 because they are not sequential by nature.
+The sequences are designed to provide a continuous supply of IDs, advancing the timestamp when clock sequences overflow.
-Sequences implement ``Traversable``.
+All sequences implement ``Traversable``.

 ::